What is The Mexico Journey®?

 A cross-functional evaluation (operations, HR, engineering, finance) is key and a thorough and unbiased site selection analysis is imperative.
 Additionally, integrating a constructibility analysis early in the process helps avoid future delays and unexpected costs.

-Once a site is selected and the business case validated, the next phase of The Mexico Journey® focuses on building and launching a fully compliant, tax-efficient, and talent-ready manufacturing operation.
-This step is more comprehensive, as it integrates regulatory compliance, workforce setup, tax strategy, and sustainability practices into a single, coordinated launch effort.
+Once a site is selected and the business case validated, the next phase of The Mexico Journey® focuses on building and launching a fully compliant, tax-efficient, and talent-ready manufacturing or services operation.

 Depending on your business strategy, you may choose a wholly owned subsidiary, shelter model, joint venture, or contract manufacturing setup.
 If incorporating a new legal entity, expect a 2- to 3-month process to prepare bylaws, POA, proof of capital, and tax ID registration.